MajorTanya/DTbot/README.md

 # DTbot

-A versatile Discord bot for your server, written with discord.py & nextcord.
+A versatile Discord bot for your server, written with discord.py

 Running in two modes: